starknet-edu/counter-workshop/README.md

 - within your `Scarb.toml` file, declare the `snforge_std` package as your project dependency.
 - specify the version of Starknet Foundry that the project currently uses
 - Refer to the [Starknet Foundry Documention](https://foundry-rs.github.io/starknet-foundry/getting-started/first-steps.html#using-snforge-with-existing-scarb-projects) for more information.
+- Refer to the [Scarb Running Scripts Documentation](https://docs.swmansion.com/scarb/docs/reference/scripts.html#running-scripts) for more information.

 ## Step 3